GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

   * Checks for relevant [Incident Response Runbooks](https://github.com/18F/identity-devops/wiki/Incident-Response-Runbooks) and initiates use
   * Ensures screen sharing and other methods are used
 * **Scribe (SC)**:
-  * Records all activities in #login-situation channel to create a timeline
+  * Records significant activities in #login-situation channel to create a timeline
   * Asks for links to resources/extra information to record as needed
+  * Relays information to help someone NOT in the war room who wants to understand the incident
 * **Comms Lead (CL)**:
   * Creates the official tracking issue for the incident: [Incident Template](https://github.com/18F/identity-security-private/issues/new?template=incidents.md)
   * Creates the Incident Review document by copying [Incident Review Google Doc](https://docs.google.com/document/d/1Yaqnb9QsHRrlaBvlTeO_qHGmuP-0h4z-CCustU8gBdk/copy) and shares a link in #login-situation